One Final Thought: Planes, Trains, and Automobiles (1987)

 I’m Brian Sumner from the Dude, What?!
 Movie Review Podcast, and that’s my One Final Thought on Planes, Trains, and Automobiles.

-Brian Sumner is the Host of Dude, What?!, & a lover of pumpkin pie the Official Walking Around Food of Thanksgiving
+Brian J. Sumner is the Host of Dude, What?!, author of The Secrets of Dr. Killiecrankie & a lover of pumpkin pie the Official Walking Around Food of Thanksgiving

 Jim Miller